-Please Note: Gaps in data indicate instrument malfunction.
+Please Note: Gaps in data indicate instrument malfunction or weather conditions which prevented monitoring.
 Variations in weather, rainfall and streamflow from one summer to another can account for differences in measurements, which is why multiple years of data are important.